AmityCo/apidocs/description.md

 ### **Post**

 A Post is a piece of content created and shared by a user within a network or community.
 Posts can include text, images, videos, or other elements.
 Users can create, view, and interact with posts in a social feed, which can be displayed in chronological order and customized using various settings.
-Post types supported by Amity include text, image, video, file, live stream, poll, and custom posts.
+Post types supported by Social+ include text, image, video, file, live stream, poll, and custom posts.
 The parent post serves as a container for text data, while each multimedia element (e.g., image, video) is treated as a separate child post.
 Both parent and child posts support reactions and comments, allowing users to engage comprehensively with content.

 ### **Comment**

-A Comment in Amity Social Cloud is a user-generated response to specific content, such as a post or story.
+A Comment in Social+ Cloud is a user-generated response to specific content, such as a post or story.
 Comments enable users to engage in conversations, express thoughts, opinions, and emotions, fostering a sense of community around the content.

 **Comment Reference Types:**